Antanas Bataitis

-Antanas Bataitis (13 June 1854 – 12 March 1932) was a Lithuanian book smuggler during the time of the Lithuanian press ban in the area around the Smilgiai.
+Antanas Bataitis (13 June 1854 – 12 March 1932) was a Lithuanian book smuggler during the time of the Lithuanian press ban in the area around Smilgiai.
 He also worked as a bookbinder.

 Biography

 Early life

 Antanas Bataitis was born in the village of Valiliškiai in the Panevėžys district of Lithuania, as the first son of Motiejus Bataitis and Agnietė Bataitienė (née Jankevičiūtė).
 Growing up in the parish refuge of his poor family, he was taught to read Lithuanian by his mother.

 Book smuggling years

 Up until the age of 28, Bataitis worked at the parish church hospital.
 Priest Mykolas Opulskis taught him to write in Lithuanian and, around 1882, encouraged Bataitis to collect Cyrillic-print books from the people, burn them, and give them ones printed in Lithuanian.
 Shortly, Bataitis started book smuggling from Prussia.
 On his first trip, he lost his cart and horse and nearly got caught by the authorities.
 Bataitis first worked in the Smilgiai parish before expanding to the nearby parishes.
 Bataitis hid the books in gardens nests, as well as wooden poles, with trusted people and the forest.
 He also had established a hiding spot under the roof of the belfry of the Smilgiai church.

 In 1896, priest Dominykas Tuskėnas started to collect publications for an illegal library in the Smilgiai area, and would provide funds to Bataitis to collect alongside him, especially after Tuskėnas's departure to Ukmergė.
 The library consisted of mainly the Lithuanian newspapers Aušra and Varpas, as well as calendars.
 The books were only accessible by highly trusted people.
 Bataitis also cooperated with other book smugglers, including Jurgis Bielinis and Kazimieras Ūdra, and would personally deliver books to author Gabrielė Petkevičaitė-Bitė, with whom he established close ties around 1901.